workmanjack/3d-form/README.md

 Experiments are launched with `python train_vaegan.py with configs/voxel_vaegan/config1.json`.
 This will execute the script with the settings inside config1.json and store all outputs in a numbered directory of src/experiments.

+*From A Notebook*

+Experiments with the Voxel VAE-GAN can also be run within a notebook.
+Checkout notebooks/train_vaegan.ipynb.
+This notebook also incorporates sacred to track your experiments.

+*Tensorboard*

+The train_vaegan script and notebook support tensorboard with the proper config file settings.
+Tensorboard can be found at localhost:6006 or the 6006 port of whatever IP address your server is running on.

+If tensorboard stops working and begins printing an error of "6006 already in use", try running this command in a terminal: top | grep tensorboard.
+If it returns a process, try "kill <pid>" where pid is the first number in the returned grep command.

 Getting Started
 ------------